Differentially private Bayesian tests: Introduction

-To circumnavigate the aforementioned issues with Bayes factors, \citet{Johnson2005} proposed to define Bayes factors based on common test statistics, and put priors directly on the non-centrality parameter of the test statistics to specify the various competing hypotheses.
+To circumnavigate the issues with traditional Bayes factors, \citet{Johnson2005} proposed to define Bayes factors based on common test statistics, and put priors directly on the non-centrality parameter of the test statistics to specify the various competing hypotheses.
+Bayes factors are first defined in terms of standard $z$, $t$, $\chi^2$, and $F$ test statistics.
+The distribution of these test statistics under the null hypothesis is known.
+Under the alternative hypotheses, their asymptotic distributions are common non-central distributions, characterized solely by scalar-valued non-centrality parameters.
+As a result, the specification of the prior density under the alternative hypothesis is simplified, and no prior density is required under the null hypothesis.
 For example, suppose we observe data $X_1,\ldots, X_n\sim \mbox{N}(\mu, \sigma^2)$, and want to test $\mbox{H}_0:\mu=0$ against $\mbox{H}_1:\mu\neq 0$.
-In this context, the $t$-statistic $t=\frac{\sqrt{n}\Bar{X}}{\hat{\sigma}}$ follows a (non-central) $t_{n-1}(\delta)$ distribution with non centrality parameter $\delta\geq 0$ and degrees of freedom $n-1$, where $\Bar{X}$ and $\hat{\sigma}$ are the mean and standard deviation of the observed data.
-The non centrality parameter $\delta = 0$ under $\mbox{H}_0$ and $\delta > 0$ under $\mbox{H}_1$.
-So, we can put priors directly on the non-centrality parameter $\delta$ under $\mbox{H}_1$, and conduct a Bayesian testing.
+In this context, under $\mbox{H}_0$, the $t$-statistic $t=\frac{\sqrt{n}\Bar{X}}{\hat{\sigma}}$ follows a student's $t_{n-1}(0)$ distribution with degrees of freedom $n-1$, where $\Bar{X}$ and $\hat{\sigma}$ are the mean and standard deviation of the observed data.
+Under $\mbox{H}_1$ the $t$-statistic $t=\frac{\sqrt{n}\Bar{X}}{\hat{\sigma}}$ follows a (non-central) $t_{n-1}(\delta)$ distribution with non centrality parameter $\delta\geq 0$ and degrees of freedom $n-1$.
+In other words, the non centrality parameter $\delta = 0$ under $\mbox{H}_0$ and $\delta > 0$ under $\mbox{H}_1$.
+So, we can elicit priors directly on the non-centrality parameter $\delta$ under $\mbox{H}_1$, and conduct a Bayesian testing.
 Moreover, if we utilise non-local priors \citep{nonlocal_hyp} on $\delta$ under $\mbox{H}_1$ instead of local priors, not only the expression of the marginal likelihoods are often available in closed form, but also it ensures quick accumulation of evidence in favor of both true $\mbox{H}_0$ and true $\mbox{H}_1$.
-Data-driven approaches for the prior hyper-parameter tuning \citep{johnson2023bayes, datta2023} were subsequently suggested, adding to the objectivity of such Bayesian testing methodology. \\
+Data-driven approaches for the prior hyper-parameter tuning \citep{johnson2023bayes, datta2024} were subsequently suggested, adding to the objectivity of such Bayesian testing methodology.